Search This Blog

 Other Goodies

-I made this for a friend from an Urban Threads pattern. www.urbanthreads.com
+I made this for my friend Lynn from an Urban Threads pattern. www.urbanthreads.com

 I made this apron using a Red Velvet Art font and some tarts I made out of felt that are also inspired by a Red Velvet Art tote. www.redvelvetart.com